 Did you know your body communicates with you around the clock?

-Many of us are often too busy and stressed with everyday responsibilities, like work and childcare, or distracted with television and technology, to recognize and receive the messages our bodies are sending us.
+Many of us are often too busy and stressed with everyday responsibilities, like work and childcare, or distracted with television and technology, to recognise and receive the messages our bodies are sending us.

 But, you can gain valuable insight into your current state of health when you tune into what your body has to say.

 The Language of Pain…are you listening to your body’s signals?

 Besides our love language fueled by the hormone Oxytocin, another one of the most common languages our body uses to communicate with us — is PAIN.

 The International Association for the Study of Pain defines it as, “an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage.”

 Pain is always subjective in that each individual learns the application of the word through their own experiences.
 Accordingly, pain is that experience we associate with actual or potential tissue damage.
 It is unquestionably a sensation in a part or parts of the body, but it is also always unpleasant and therefore a negative emotional experience.

 The source of pain following a trauma, injury, or illness is pretty obvious, but the cause of chronic pain can be less apparent.